 - Control of chemical contamination of food with harmful chemicals

-- Allergenic contamination should be controlled as some foods are cause allergies like certain nuts, eggs, milk, certain grains and should be identified in the raw materials as well before their use and processing as well as storage.
+- Allergenic contamination should be controlled as some foods cause allergies like certain nuts, eggs, milk, certain grains and should be identified in the raw materials as well before their use and processing as well as storage.

 - Incoming materials should be used only according to regulations and must be inspected before processing and should not be accepted in case they are known to contain physical, chemical or microbiological contaminants

-- Water is a key ingredient and so there must be adequate supply of water.
+- Water is a key ingredient and so there must be an adequate supply of water.
 Non-potable water can be sued for fire control, steam production, cleaning

 FBOs must have in place and maintain